 - Social stigma (explicit and implicit) towards individuals with developmental disabilities/LGBTQ populations

 - Perceived parental behaviors, relational identity and internal working models

-- The relation between development of empathy and understanding of theory of mind
+- The development of empathy and understanding of theory of mind

 - The Cecil J. Picard Center for Child Development and Lifelong Learning

 - The Developmental Risk and Cultural Resilience Laboratory, Newborn Medicine, Brigham and Women's Hospital, Harvard Medical School

 - College of Behavioral, Social, and Health Sciences, Clemson University

 - Cognitive Science of Language & Education Lab, Department of Psychological Science, the University of Texas Rio Grande Valley

 - The UL Lafayette ACEs (Adverse Childhood Experiences) Task Force

 Facilities & Equipment